livz/livz.github.io/_posts/2016-01-21-binary-master-ensign-3.md

 The R**W**E flag suggests Read-**Write**-Execute flags are all enabled.
 Also remember from the previous levels that ASLR is disabled on the system and all the addresses are static.

 ## 1 - Vulnerability

+In this case we have a logic vulnerability.
+Notice that now string copying is done in a more secure way, using the [strncpy](http://www.cplusplus.com/reference/cstring/strncpy/) function, which receives as its 3rd parameter a maximum number of character to be copied from source to destination buffer.
+There is a very important caveat here, however:
+> No null-character is implicitly appended at the end of _destination_ if _source_ is longer than _num_.
+Thus, in this case, destination shall not be considered a null terminated C string (reading it as such would overflow).

+So the call to _ strncpy(buf3, a, sizeof(buf3))_ will **not** add a null terminator if parameter **_a_** (first user input!) is exactly 16 characters.
+Following this, the call to _strlen(buf3)_ will go over bounds of the string buf (no null terminator) and will return a larger value.
+This will lead to the execution of the _strcpy(buf1, b)_ call, which will overflow _buf1_ with second user input, thus giving us the posibility to control agian the return address from function _foo_.

 ```c
 #include <string.h>